anapsix/etcd/etcd-v2.2.0-linux-amd64/Documentation/clustering.md

 etcd cluster members can listen on domain names or IP address, the bootstrap process will resolve DNS A records.

+The resolved address in `-initial-advertise-peer-urls` *must match* one of the resolved addresses in the SRV targets.
+The etcd member reads the resolved address to find out if it belongs to the cluster defined in the SRV records.

 ```
 $ etcd -name infra0 \
 -discovery-srv example.com \